IT-DecisionTelecom/DecisionTelecom-Java/README.md

 ```

 ### Error handling
 All client methods throw an exception in case if something went wrong during the operation.
 It might be a general exception in case of connection error, for example.
-Or it might be a specific DecisonTelecom exception with some details of what went wrong.
+Or it might be a specific DecisionTelecom exception with some details of what went wrong.

 SMS client methods might throw `SmsException` which contains an SMS error code.
-Viber and Viber plus SMS client methods might throw `ViberException` which contains `ViberError` object with some error details.
+Viber and Viber plus SMS client methods might throw `ViberException` which contains `ViberError` object with some error details like name, message, status and code.

 See provided examples on how to handle specific DecisionTelecom exceptions.